dimitri/pgloader/docs/ref/pgsql-redshift.rst

 Redhift as a data source
 ^^^^^^^^^^^^^^^^^^^^^^^^

-Redshit is a variant of PostgreSQL version 8.0.2, which allows pgloader to work with only a very small amount of adaptation in the catalog queries used.
+Redshift is a variant of PostgreSQL version 8.0.2, which allows pgloader to work with only a very small amount of adaptation in the catalog queries used.
 In other words, migrating from Redshift to PostgreSQL works just the same as when migrating from a PostgreSQL data source, including the